kulpojke/nr218/project_4.md

 ### 4. Derive a Canopy Height Model (DSM − DTM)
 - Open **Raster ▸ Raster Calculator** and compute `"SJER2013_DSM.tif" - "SJER2013_DTM.tif"`.
 - Save the output as `SJER_chm_qgis.tif` inside `data/project_4/outputs`.
-Set the output data type to `Float32` and NoData = `-9999` to match NEON.
+In the export/ save file dialogue, set the output data type to `Float32` and NoData = `-9999` (scroll to the bottom of the dialogue to do the NoData).
-- Bring the CHM into the map, apply a graduated style with 2 m class breaks (0–2, 2–5, 5–10, 10–20, >20 m).
+- Bring the CHM into the map, apply a graduated style with 2 m class breaks (0–2, 2–5, 5–10, 10–20, >20 m) by using singleband pseudocolor as the render type, and discrete interpolation.
 Label the legend classes clearly.

 ### 5. Summarize Elevation and Canopy Stats
 - Create a plot boundary vector file by extracting the extent of the DSM, use a scratch layer.